pndkr/mlisp/README.md

 		- `string`
 	- `c function`
 	- `number`
+	- `weak` (weak reference)
 	- `nil`
-	- `weak` (weak reference)

 The terms above will be used in next section.

 ## Built-in functions

-This section uses following symbolics:
+This section describes behaviour of built-in functions.
+The following symbolics will be used here:

  Example                    | Name             | Meaning
 ----------------------------|------------------|---------